 Passengers have been robbed and assaulted by unlicensed taxi drivers including in Mexico City.
 In Mexico City, use the better regulated ‘sitio’ taxis from authorised cab ranks or ask your hotel concierge to order you a taxi.
 At airports, use only authorised pre-paid airport taxi services.

 Women travelling on their own should be particularly alert when travelling on public transport.
-There have been incidents of rape on urban buses (‘micros’) on routes in the south of Mexico City.
-Most attacks have occurred early in the morning or late at night.
 Several serious sexual offences have also occurred in tourist areas outside of Mexico City.
 Take care even in areas close to hotels, and especially after dark.